-Archived for inflormation The tables below set out number of isolation days required, the clinical requirements for discontinuing TBPs and any testing required.
+The tables below set out number of isolation days required, the clinical requirements for discontinuing TBPs and any testing required.

-Table 3: Duration of precautions for hospital inpatients remaining in hospital and residents in residential care areas
+Table 5: Duration of precautions for hospital inpatients remaining in hospital and residents in residential care areas

 Hospital Inpatients and residents in residential settings Number of isolation days required COVID-19 Clinical requirement for stepdown Testing required for stepdown Hospital Inpatients (including critical care patients) 10 days from symptom onset (or first positive test if symptom onset undetermined) Clinical improvement with at least some respiratory recovery.
 Absence of fever (>37.8oC) for 48 hours without use of antipyretics.
 Not routinely required Residents in residential settings 10 days from symptom onset (or first positive test if symptom onset undetermined) Clinical improvement with at least some respiratory recovery.
+Absence of fever (>37.8oC) for 48 Not routinely required

+Hospital Inpatients and residents in residential settings Number of isolation days required COVID-19 Clinical requirement for stepdown Testing required for stepdown hours without use of antipyretics.
+Individuals severely Immunocompromised as determined by Chapter 14a of the Green Book 14 days from symptom onset (or first positive test if symptom onset undetermined) Clinical improvement with at least some respiratory recovery.
 Absence of fever (>37.8oC) for 48 hours without use of antipyretics.
-Not routinely required Individuals severely Immunocompromised as determined by Chapter 14a of the Green Book symptom onset (or first positive test if symptom onset undetermined) Clinical improvement with at least some respiratory recovery.
-Absence of fever (>37.8oC) for 48 hours without use of antipyretics.
 Individual risk assessment by clinical teams taking account of symptoms, clinical presentation, intended setting for stepdown.
 Local clinical teams may consider testing as part of the stepdown process and where undertaken, 1 negative test would be acceptable for stepdown.

-Table 4: Stepdown requirements for inpatients being discharged from hospital
+Table 6: Stepdown requirements for inpatients being discharged from hospital

 Discharging service users Number of isolation days required Does isolation need to be completed in hospital?
 COVID-19 Clinical requirement for stepdown Testing required for stepdown Patient discharging to a residential setting 10 days from symptom onset (or first positive test if symptom onset undetermined).
-If they have completed the 10 day isolation in hospital, no further isolation should be required on return/admission to the care home. patient is discharged to a care home before 10 day isolation has ended then 2 negative PCR tests are required Clinical improvement with at least some respiratory recovery.
-Absence of fever for 48 hours without use of antipyretics If a COVID-19 recovered patient discharged to care home before 10 day isolation has ended then 2 negative PCR tests are required before discharge at least 24 hr apart.
+If they have completed the 10 day isolation in hospital, no further isolation should be required on return/admission to the care home.
+No. If a COVID-19 recovered patient is discharged to a care home before 10 day isolation has ended then 2 negative PCR tests are required before discharge at least 24 hr apart.
 If not completed 10 days isolation in hospital, they can do so in care home and do not require to start new isolation period on admission, nor require further testing.
-See PHS COVID-19: information and guidance for care home settings for discharge testing details if the COVID-19 recovered patient has completed their 10 day
+Clinical improvement with at least some respiratory recovery.
+Absence of fever for 48 hours without use of antipyretics If a COVID-19 recovered patient discharged to care home before 10 day isolation has ended then 1 negative PCR test is required preferably within 48 hours prior to discharge If not completed 10 days isolation in hospital, they can do so in care home and do not require to start new isolation period on admission, nor require further testing.
+See PHS COVID- 19: information and guidance for care home settings for discharge testing details if the COVID-19 recovered patient has completed their 10 day isolation period in hospital